Just Enough Ruffles FAQ

 I don’t have the right number of stitches after the increase row!

 Are you doing the increase correctly?
 The increase is knit front, back and front again – creating three stitches out of one.
 You knit into the front of the stitch but don’t remove it, swing the needle around to the back of the stitch and knit through the back loop but don’t remove it, and finally bring the needle back to the front and knit the front loop again.
+You should have triple the number of stitches after this row.

 How do I bind off purlwise?